 Our story continues…

 Fast forward to July 2021 on our overnight trip with friends to Castelluccio di Norcia to see the fields of flowers – and we decide to stay in Norcia.
-After checking into the hotel, we took to the streets exploring the town.
+After checking into the hotel, we took to the streets to explore the town.
 Signs of fallen buildings, support structures, and scaffolding were everywhere.
 I took it all in as we walked.
-It wasn’t until we arrived at Piazza San Benedetto and saw the Basilica of San Benedetto, or should I say the remains of it – when my emotions truly came over me.
+It wasn’t until we arrived at Piazza San Benedetto and saw the Basilica of San Benedetto, or should I say the remains of it – that my emotions truly came over me.
 It was exactly how we saw it on television.
 Not much, if any reconstruction had begun on this structure.
-The Palazzo Comunales clock tower looked amazing with the restoration done.
+The Palazzo Comunale clock tower looked amazing with the restoration done.
 This is the main government building, also in the piazza next to the Basilica.

 But as I stood there in the piazza looking at the church, the tears began to fall.
 I relived the event and devastation happening live in my mind all over again back in 2016.
 The Basilica is in ruins and who knows how long it will take them to rebuild it.
 It’s already been five years, and nothing has begun, at least nothing that I could see.

 This town will always have a special place in my heart, and we will return one day in the future.
 I would love to see the Basilica restored and the town without any scaffolding.
 The people of Norcia are always in my prayers.